Lesson 4 of 8 - evolve and enjoy high-nurturance relationships

 Q&A about ex-mate relations

-These items pertain to divorced parents.
-For problems involving stepparents and bioparents, also see this.
 Option - before following links, try answering each question out loud.
 Then compare your answer with what you read here.
+Underlined links will open a new window.

 Q1) How can we ex mates give our kids and ourselves the best chance for long-term harmony and healing?